 News of the kidnapping led Lyanna's eldest brother, Brandon, and later her father, Rickard, to King's Landing demanding justice.
 Both were executed by the Mad King, Aerys II Targaryen, who demanded that Lord Jon Arryn turn over Robert and Eddard as well.
 Jon rose up in rebellion instead, with Eddard (now Lord of Winterfell) and Robert rallying the North and the stormlands respectively.
 Robert, whose descent gave him the best claim to the throne of the three lords, soon became the leader of the revolt, which became known as Robert's Rebellion.
 At the Battle of Gulltown, Robert slew Marq Grafton.

 Robert began gathering his banners at Storm's End, but he was separated from his allies in the North.
 Moreover, some of his bannermen decided to remain loyal to Iron Throne and began gathering their strength at Summerhall.
 Robert learned of this plan and defeated them all, winning three battles in a single day.
 While attempting to link up with the forces from the North, Robert suffered a defeat at the Battle of Ashford and was later trapped in the town of Stoney Sept where he hid in a brothel and bedded nearly every whore while hiding there.

-Although he won the rebellion and killed Rhaegar, Robert's hatred of his slain foe had not diminished and when Tywin presented Robert with the mutilated bodies of Rhaegar's wife and two young children, Robert was pleased they were dead.
+Although he won the rebellion and killed Rhaegar, Robert's hatred of his slain foe had not diminished.
+When Tywin presented Robert with the mutilated bodies of Elia Martell, Rhaegar's wife, and their two young children, Robert was pleased they were dead.
 Eddard Stark, on the other hand, was outraged and disgusted by the act, calling it murder, and saying the young prince and princess were no more than babes.
 Robert's response was:

 |“||I see no babes, only dragonspawn.||”|